Rackstorm/Code_Institute_Project-3/README.md

 **8. Maximum attempts** - The board was clearing after the maximum attempts instead of printing "Game Over."
 Solved this by modifying the play_battleship() function to print "Game Over" when the maximum attempts were reached, and then we displayed the board with hidden ships.

+**9. Ships not displaying on the board** - The loop for placing ships was not correct, leading to not all ships being placed on the board.
+Adjusted the loop by modifying the place_ship function to properly check for valid ship placements and ensuring that each ship is placed without overlapping any other ship.

 ## Unresolved Bugs

 1. No unresolved bugs.